-- 1. This Bylaw may be cited as "Electoral Areas "D" and "E" Official Community Plan Bylaw No. 2485, 2011 ". - 2.
-The Official Community Plan Report marked Schedule "A", together with the Official Community Plan Maps marked Schedule "B", "C", "D" attached hereto and forming part of this Bylaw, are hereby designated as the Official Community Plan for Electoral Areas "D" and "E" of the Regional District of North Okanagan. - 3.
-Bylaw No. 1690 being the "Electoral Areas "D" and "E" Official Community Plan Designation Bylaw No. 1690, 2001", and all amending bylaws thereto, are hereby repealed.
+- 1. This Bylaw may be cited as "Electoral Areas "D" and "E" Official Community Plan Bylaw No. 2485, 2011". - 2.
+The Official Community Plan Report marked Schedule "A", together with the Official Community Plan Maps marked Schedule "B", "C", "D" attached hereto and forming part of this Bylaw, are hereby designated as the Official Community Plan for Electoral Areas "D" and "E" of the Regional District of North Okanagan. - Bylaw No. 1690 being the "Electoral Areas "D" and "E" Official Community Plan Designation Bylaw No. 1690, 2001", and all amending bylaws thereto, are hereby repealed.

-Read a First Time

-this 16th day of May, 2011
+Read a First Time this 16th day of May, 2011

-Bylaw considered in conjunction with the Regional District Financial Plan and Waste

-Management Plan this 16th day of May, 2011
+Bylaw considered in conjunction with the Regional District Financial Plan and Waste Management Plan this 16th day of May, 2011

-Read a Second Time

-Advertised on the 29th day of February, 2012, and
+Read a Second Time this 4th day of February, 2012

+"signatures on file"

+Chair Patrick Nicol
-the 2nd day of March, 2012

-Public Hearing held pursuant to the provisions of Section 890 of the Local Government Act on the 7th day of March, 2012 this day of , 2011

-Received the approval of the Minister of Community, Sport and Cultural Development pursuant to Section 882 of the Local Government Act

-Approval No. N/A

-Minister of Community, Sport and Cultural Development

-Read a THIRD Time this 7th day of March, 2012 ADOPTED this 21st day of March, 2012
+the 29th day of February, 2012, and Advertised on the 2nd day of March, 2012 Public Hearing held pursuant to the provisions of Section 890 of the Local Government Act on the 7th day of March, 2012 Received the approval of the Minister of Community, Sport and Cultural Development pursuant to Section 882 of the Local Government Act this \\\\\, 2011 Approval No. N/A Minister of Community, Sport and Cultural Development Read a THIRD Time this 7th day of March, 2012 ADOPTED this 21st day of March, 2012

-"signatures on file" "signatures on file"
+"signatures on file" Corporate Officer

-Chair Corporate Officer

-Patrick Nicol Trafford Hall
+> Trafford Hall